The terrible employment conditions of the stone workers in China.

-March 30, 2016 - Inhaling dust causes toxic effects on the respiratory system.
-Occurrence of respiratory and skin problems among manual stone-quarrying workers is very high.
+March 30, 2016 – Inhaling dust causes toxic effects on the respiratory system.
+The occurrence of respiratory and skin problems among manual stone-quarrying workers is very high.

-Pneumoconiosis disease of the lungs come from the simple inhalation of microscopic
+Pneumoconiosis disease of the lungs comes from the simple inhalation of microscopic

 March 30, 2016 – Working on a Giant Buddha.